 Following is a summary of management's view of the trends and uncertainties related to some of the key provisions of Health Reform Legislation and other regulatory items.
-For additional information regarding Health Reform Legislation and regulatory trends and uncertainties, see Part I, Item 1 "Business-Government Regulation" and Item 1A, "Risk Factors."
+For additional information regarding Health Reform Legislation and regulatory trends and uncertainties, see Part I, Item 1 "Business - Government Regulation" and Item 1A, "Risk Factors."

 Medicare Advantage Rates and Minimum Loss Ratios.
-Medicare Advantage rates have been cut over the last several years, with additional funding reductions to be phased-in through 2017 as a result of (a) changes to CMS Medicare Advantage benchmark rates; (b) Health Reform Legislation; and (c) the Budget Control Act of 2011, as amended by the American Taxpayer Relief Act of 2012, which reduced Medicare Advantage and Medicare Part D payments (Sequestration).
-The CMS final notice of 2015 Medicare Advantage benchmark rates and payment policies includes additional significant reductions for 2015.
-These industry level reductions, including the impact of the Industry Tax described below, resulted in revenue reductions and incremental assessments totaling more than 6% of revenue in 2014 and more than an additional 3% in 2015, against a typical industry forward medical cost trend of 3%.
+Medicare Advantage rates have been cut over the last several years, with additional funding reductions to be phased-in through 2017.
+The final 2016 Medicare Advantage rates were more stable than in recent years, with an expected average increase in industry funding of approximately 1.25%.
+However, these rates still trail the typical industry forward medical cost trend of 3% which creates continued pressure in the Medicare Advantage program.
 The impact of these cuts to our Medicare Advantage revenues is partially mitigated by reductions in provider reimbursements for those care providers with rates indexed to Medicare Advantage revenues or Medicare fee-for-service reimbursement rates.
-These factors affected our plan benefit designs, market participation, growth prospects and expectation of earnings for our Medicare Advantage plans for 2015.
+These factors affected our plan benefit designs, market participation, growth prospects and earnings expectations for our Medicare Advantage plans for 2016.